UKCloud/documentation/articles/connectivity/conn-faq-psn.md

 ### How do I order PSN connectivity?

-When placing an order through your account manager or when raising a service request, you need to provide evidence of your entitlement to connect to the PSN.
+When placing an order through your Client Director or when raising a service request, you need to provide evidence of your entitlement to connect to the PSN.

 You will also need to provide updated PSN approval when your certificate expires.